dwarvesf/handbook/how-we-hire.md

 ## Referral
 We usually hire and to keep the quality bar, the Dwarves are encouraged to recommend friends that you think they match with the team.
 We think your suggestions should be helpful as you have to know the person.

 We also want to spend the bonus on you rather than the headhunting agency.
 Once the referral get successfully converted into a full-time position and deployed to a project, the referrer will receive 2% of the project service fee.
 This bonus is paid upon completion of the project invoice.
 The referrer must still be employed with the company when the bonus is to be given.

+Let's take this for example:

+- A refers B to Dwarves Foundation
+- B gets deployed into project C, with a monthly project service fee of $2500
+- Clients pay the invoice for project C
+- B receives the project service fee of $1000
+- A receives a referral bonus of $50

+The referral bonus happens under two certain conditions:

+1. B is still being a member of project C
+2. A is still a member of Dwarves Foundation